Chart Color Schemes

 Upper Kedron lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Upper Kedron statistical area (Lv2) had an estimated population of around 6,575 as of Nov 2025.
-This reflected an increase of 775 people (13.4%) since the 2021 Census, which reported a population of 5,800 people.
-The change was inferred from the resident population of 6,544 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 190 validated new addresses since the Census date.
-This level of population equated to a density ratio of 707 persons per square kilometer, which was relatively in line with averages seen across locations assessed by AreaSearch.
-The Upper Kedron's 13.4% growth since the 2021 census exceeded the SA3 area (8.1%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 41.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+The population of Upper Kedron is estimated at around 6,577 as of February 2026.
+This reflects an increase of 777 people since the 2021 Census, which reported a population of 5,800 people.
+The change is inferred from AreaSearch's estimation of the resident population at 6,544 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 190 validated new addresses since the Census date.
+This level of population equates to a density ratio of 707 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Upper Kedron's growth of 13.4% since the 2021 census exceeded that of its SA3 area (8.1%) and SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 41.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, were adopted.
-It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch was expected, with the Upper Kedron (SA2) expected to grow by 692 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 701 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population